Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Related Work

 \section{Related Work}

-In this Section, we discuss related work on deplatforming.
+We set to discuss related work on deplatforming and online user migration, along with works that focus on the QAnon conspiracy.

-One of the first works on Reddit migrations is the one of Chandrasekharan et al.~\cite{chandrasekharan2017you}.
-This work analyzes the ban of fatpeoplehate and CoonTown and the effects these bans had on the participating users and other subreddits.
-The study finds that the bans of those two subreddits were successful for what Reddit intended to do: lower its toxicity.
-The majority of participating accounts stopped using Reddit, and the ones that stayed lowered their hate speech usage drastically.
-Importantly, the subreddits that received migrants from the two banned subreddits had no changes in hate speech usage.
-A similar study from Newell et al.~\cite{newell2016user} focused on the 2015 Reddit bans on hateful communities to analyze changes in user behavior.
-They find that a small migration took part during the summer of 2015 and explain that a diverse ecosystem of social network alternatives emerged to suit different user preferences.
+\descr{Deplatforming.} One of the first works on Reddit migrations is the one of Chandrasekharan et al.~\cite{chandrasekharan2017you}.
+This work analyzes the ban of r/fatpeoplehate and r/CoonTown, finding that these bans successfully lowered Reddit's toxicity, as most users stopped using Reddit, and the ones that stayed drastically reduced hateful messages.
+A similar study~\cite{newell2016user} focused on the 2015 Reddit bans to analyze changes in user behavior, observing small migrations to various platforms, highlighting that not many users left the platform.

 Engel et al.~\cite{engel2022characterizing} study the early QAnon supporters on Reddit.
-They explain that most of the early QAnon users only started being active on Reddit after the emergence of the conspiracy theory.
-After the Reddit bans, the QAnon users that remained active on Reddit mostly engaged with a wide range of subreddits that focused on matters other than QAnon but were sympathetic towards the conspiracy.
-This study demonstrates how many users cling on the same platform, even after their community is banned.
-Importantly, the activity of engaged users that remain on a platform after their primary community is banned depicts significant decrease.
-That is not the case for our study.
-When \rcbts was banned, the activity of \rga, a subreddit that focuses on exactly the same issues as \rcbts peaked to levels higher than the ones of the banned subreddit.
-We find that, in some cases, users on Reddit just move to a different community that supports the concepts of the displaced subreddit, until Reddit moderation and policy enforcement efforts catches up with them.
+After the 2018 QAnon subreddit bans, the users that remained active on Reddit mostly engaged with other sympathetic towards the conspiracy subreddits.
+This study demonstrates that many users cling to the same platform, even after their community is banned.
+Similarly, in our study, we find that when \rcbts was banned, the activity of \rga, another QAnon-focused subreddit, peaked at levels higher than that of \rcbts.